How to Tell Your Insurance Benefits Are Being Unfairly Denied

 Here are a few signs to inform you that your insurance benefits are being unfairly denied.

-• No explanation for why your claims were wrongly denied
+- There is no explanation for why your claims were wrongly denied

-• Unusual delays during claim decision making
+- Unusual delays during claim decision-making

-• Insurance companies require too much unnecessary documentation
+- Insurance companies require too much unnecessary documentation

-• No communication during the deliberation process
+- No communication during the deliberation process

 Top Reasons for Insurance Claim Denial